Environmental issues in Florida

 There are a number of environmental issues in Florida.
-A large portion of Florida is a biologically diverse ecosystem, with large wetlands in the Everglades.
-Management of environmental issues related to the everglades and the larger coastal waters and wetlands have been important to the history of Florida and the development of multiple parts of the economy of Florida, including the influential agricultural industry.
-This biodiversity leaves much of Florida's ecological ecosystem vulnerable to invasive species and human sources of industrial pollution and waste.
+A large portion of the state is a biologically diverse ecosystem, including the vast wetlands of the Everglades.
+The management of environmental issues related to the Everglades, as well as the coastal waters and wetlands, has been an important part of the history of Florida and has influenced the development of multiple sectors of its economy, including the agricultural industry.
+This biodiversity makes Florida's ecosystem particularly vulnerable to invasive species and human activities like pollution.

-Moreover, because of Florida's low geography, Florida has been described as "ground zero" in the United States for the impacts of climate change in the United States.
+Due to its low elevation, Florida has been described as "ground zero" for climate change in the United States.

 Everglades

 The Everglades are tropical wetlands located in the southern portion of Florida that have been designated under the Ramsar Convention as one of only three wetland areas of global importance.
 A restoration of the Everglades is being carried out with a $7.8 billion, 30-year project aimed at its preservation and restoration.